AEI ISO Alerts 2025 Service Notice

 New Peaks are Happening Daily

-As usual for the start of the season, new 2023 peaks are happening on a routine basis on all 7 domestic systems we track, but it's very early in the season and most have barely passed 50% of their expected annual peak for this year.
+As usual for the start of the season, new 2025 peaks are starting to show up on all 7 domestic systems we track, but it's very early in the season and most have barely passed 50% of their expected annual peak for this year.
 SMS alerts will only be sent when demands exceed a minimum floor we have set for each system in an effort to minimize annoying false positives.
 For your planning purposes, we are publishing the minimum floor levels that must be exceeded before we will issue any alerts that have a decent chance of being within striking distance of a recent annual peak.
 These levels are arbitrarily determined by taking 90% of the lowest peak load in the past 5 years.
 You can make this calculation for your ISO by looking at the five-year history for each ISO on our AEI ISO Alerts webpage.

-As an example, The lowest 5-minute peak load for ISO New England in the past 5 years was 24,075 MW back on July 30, 2019.
-We calculate 90% of that load (21,669 MW) as the minimum threshold to be met before alerts are sent.
-Therefore, if ISO New England were to project a peak load of 21,169 MW on certain day, that would be about 500 MW lower than our projected minimum level for this season and no alerts will be issued on that day if their peak projected load is accurate.
-On some later day, if system loads exceed 21,669 MW, then our minimum floor level will have been reached and alerting will commence for the season.
+As an example, the lowest 5-minute peak load for ISO New England in the previous 5 years was 23,681 MW back on September 7, 2023.
+We calculate 90% of that load (21,313 MW) as the minimum threshold to be met before alerts are sent.
+Therefore, if ISO New England were to project a peak load of 21,000 MW on certain day, that would be lower than our projected minimum level for this season and no alerts will be issued on that day if their peak projected load is accurate.
+On some later day, if system loads exceed 21,313 MW, then our minimum floor level will have been reached and alerting will commence for the season.
 Alerts are issued by SMS text message in the hours before an anticipated new high for the year.
 In summary, the first alerts you see in the early part of the season are unlikely to be the final annual peak loads but it cannot hurt to use them to rehearse your DR protocols.

 Customize Your Morning Report Delivery